phoenixframework/phoenix_live_view/README.md

    ]
 ```

-Update your configuration to enable writing LiveView templates with the `.leex` extension.
+Update your configuration to enable writing Live View templates with the `.leex` extension.

 ```elixir
 config :phoenix,